Shepherd's Bush: Arts and entertainment

 The junkyard in the sitcom Steptoe & Son was situated at the fictional Oil Drum Lane, Shepherd's Bush.
-It is often referred to in the BBC series Absolutely Fabulous where the main character, Edina Monsoon, owns her home but prefers to say she lives in the more favourable, Holland Park nearby.
+It is often referred to in the BBC series Absolutely Fabulous where the main character, Edina Monsoon, owns her home but prefers to say she lives in the more upmarket Holland Park, nearby.

-The BBC used to have a number of offices in Shepherd's Bush however, many have now been closed or moved.
+The BBC used to have a number of offices in Shepherd's Bush; however, many have now been closed or moved.
 They included the Lime Grove Studios on the site of previous film studios Gaumont and Gainsborough Pictures.
 Sulgrave House, Threshold and Union Houses and Kensington House—now a hotel.
 The BBC's presence in the Bush is now concentrated in two huge sites on Wood Lane, Television Centre and the White City building.
 The Media Village was built next to the White City building in the mid-1980s on the former site of the White City Stadium.
 It is used by the BBC and other media companies including Red Bee Media (formerly BBC Broadcast, now a private company).
 Television Centre was the national home of BBC Television, and it is from there that BBC TV and radio news, the BBC website and a host of TV drama and light entertainment were broadcast.
 The BBC moved all of its news operations from Television Centre to Broadcasting House in central London in 2012.

 Shepherd's Bush Green The newly regenerated Green in 2012–13 was the site for the public sculptures Goaloids by Fine Artist Elliott Brook.
 This Inspire Mark (awarded by LOCOG (London Organising Committee of the Olympic and Paralympic Games) making it part of the Cultural Olympiad) artwork was installed on Shepherd's Bush Green for the duration of London 2012 and the Paralympic Games.
 These large unique rotating football related sculptures commemorated the history of Shepherd's Bush and White City, which hosted the 1908 Summer Olympics football.
 The London Borough of Hammersmith and Fulham is the only Borough to have three football teams playing Premier League Football.

 Bush Theatre is a writing theatre, situated on the Green.

 Shepherd's Bush Empire is a music venue and former television studio, and has played host to a number of acts and TV programmes, including David Bowie, Rolling Stones, Bob Dylan, The Old Grey Whistle Test, Wogan, That's Life!, Crackerjack, and This Is Your Life.